CLCStriders/striders/pages/records-field-women.md

 **Age groups:** U20, Senior, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70-74, 75+.

-The table below includes all men's road records, use the search box to filter results.
-A missing event or age group means a time has yet to be recorded for that combination.
+The table below lists the club's women's field event records.
+A missing event or age group means a distance has yet to be recorded for that combination.
+Use the search box to filter results.

 <table id="site_data_records" style="width:100%">
     <thead>